When asked by Korean residents looking for homes in Orange County, many people mention Fullerton as a great option.

 Among Korean parents, discussions about Troy High School and Sunny Hills High School are common.

-Many students are busy with SAT prep classes, sports activities, and volunteer schedules on weekends, and there is active information exchange among parents.
+Many students are busy with SAT prep, sports activities, and volunteer schedules on weekends, and there is active information exchange among parents.

 Parents who value a good educational environment often see the slightly higher home prices as a worthwhile investment.